04 Feb Pop quiz: What does compliance really mean today?

-Ahead of our breakfast event next week, Brightwave’s Sales Director Paul Kelly talks about the challenges facing compliance training today, where the problem lies – and what we’re going to do about it.
+Ahead of our breakfast event later this month, Brightwave’s Sales Director Paul Kelly talks about the challenges facing compliance training today, where the problem lies – and what we’re going to do about it.

 The common perception is that compliance training is a dreaded activity.

 An overload of information squeezed into a number of online modules without any surrounding framework to help ensure the objective of the training – a vibrant and vigilant compliance culture – is embedded in the workplace.
 We’ve made serious improvements on the formula.